librenms/librenms/doc/INSTALL.md

     Require all granted

+On at least Ubuntu 14.04 (and possibly other distributions and versions as well), mcrypt is not enabled on install.
+Run the following to enable it:

+    php5enmod mcrypt

 Change `librenms.example.com` to the appropriate hostname for your domain, then enable the vhost and restart Apache:

     a2ensite librenms.conf
     a2enmod rewrite
     service apache2 restart

 (To get to your LibreNMS install externally, you'll also need add it to your DNS or hosts file.)

 ### Manual vs. web installer ###